 After calculating the new sensitivity click on the Use button to make the change in the Transducer Sensitivity Acquisition Setup file.

-There are a number of key concepts that need to be understood in order perform balancing.
+“How do I balance a shaft?” seems like a fairly straightforward question, but there are a number of things that we need to understand first.
+Here we look at a number of key concepts that need to be understood in order perform balancing.

 A user has three signals captured using a triaxial accelerometer and asked “What is the simplest way to get the XYZ resultant from run-up file?”
 He had tried forming a resultant of the raw time histories, but didn’t fully understand the resultant time history.